petere/pguri/README.md

     If `plus_to_space` is true, then plus signs are converted to spaces.
 If `break_conversion` is true, then CR LF pairs are converted to simple newlines (`\n`).

+- `uri_add_base_uri(relative_source uri, absolute_base uri) returns uri`

+    Resolves the URI `relative_source` against the base URI `absolute_base`.
+The first argument can also be an absolute URI, in which case it will not be changed.
+But if the second argument is not absolute, an error will be raised.

+    Example: `uri_add_base_uri('../TWO', 'http://www.example.com/one/two/three') --> 'http://www.example.com/one/TWO'`

+- `uri_remove_base_uri(absolute_source uri, absolute_base uri, domain_root_mode boolean) returns uri`

+    Attempts to create a relative URI for `absolute_source` relative to `absolute_base`.
+(If that is not possible, then `absolute_source` will be returned unchanged.)
+It is an error if either of the first two arguments are relative URIs.

+    `domain_root_mode` selects between two different modes of creating the relative URI: true creates a URI relative to the domain root, false creates a URI relative to the base URI.
+(Both of these are equally valid; it is just a matter of aesthetics.)

+    Examples:
+    - `uri_remove_base_uri('http://www.example.com/one/TWO', 'http://www.example.com/one/two/three', false) --> '../TWO'`
+    - `uri_remove_base_uri('http://www.example.com/one/TWO', 'http://www.example.com/one/two/three', true) --> '/one/TWO'`